 Configure a Snowflake Integration

-In the Snowflake integration, Immuta manages access to Snowflake tables by administering Snowflake and on those tables, allowing users to query tables directly in Snowflake while dynamic policies are enforced.
+In the Snowflake integration, Immuta manages access to Snowflake tables by administering Snowflake row access policies and column masking policies on those tables, allowing users to query tables directly in Snowflake while dynamic policies are enforced.

 Requirements